 A protomonadic test includes a sequential monadic test followed by a comparison test.
 Here, respondents first evaluate multiple concepts and then ask to choose the concept they prefer.

 This design is useful to validate the results from the sequential monadic test.
-Researchers can verify if the concept selected in the comparison test is compatible with the insights collected about each concept.
+Researchers can verify if the concept selected in the comparison test is compatible with the insights collected about each idea.

 This article explains how to choose the best-suited concept testing method for research.